 All symbols are specified in the Portrayal Catalogue for the respective Product Specifications and are defined according to S-100 Part 9 appendix C.

-Some feature classes do not have a symbol (For example, territorial sea).
+Some feature classes do not have a symbol (for example, territorial sea).
 Such "no symbol" objects may be picked up by cursor interrogation of the area.

-Should an "unknown feature" occur in the SENC which is not adequately defined or for which no symbol exists, its presence should be indicated on the display by a magenta "?"
-SY(QUESMRK1) with the IMO category "Standard Display".
+Should an "unknown feature" occur in the SENC which is not adequately defined or for which no symbol exists, its presence should be indicated on the display by symbol QUESMRK1 (a magenta "?") with the IMO category "Standard Display".

 Some features are symbolised differently depending on circumstances (for example the symbol for a contour depends on whether it is the safety contour).